lambley/ticketing_app/auth/README.md

 - `windows`: add `127.0.0.1 ticketing.dev` to end of `host` file in `C:\Windows\System32\drivers\etc` - this will redirect ticketing.dev to localhost
 - `mac`: do the same to the `host` file in `/etc
 - when running in chrome (and other browsers), to circumvent the safety warning, type `thisisunsafe` anywhere in the browser window i.e. click anywhere and type - this will allow development access to ticketing/dev (localhost)

+## About the database
+MongoDB (via Mongoose) and TypeScript can be tricky to connect - typing is the main issue.

+Adds 3 extra interfaces to allow TypeScript to check instance creation.
+See `/models/user.ts`